 Note: You’ve to sign up for a Ghost Inspector account to use its features.

-- You can adjust the resolutions as per your requirement.
+- Adjust the resolutions as per your requirement.

-- You can set the screen width/height, position, preset icon according to screen size.
+- Set the screen width/height, position, preset icon according to screen size.

-- You can even apply the new dimensions to the entire window or just to the viewport.
+- Apply the new dimensions to the entire window or just to the viewport.

-- The extension supports global key shortcuts that you can define.
+- Supports global keyboard shortcuts that you can define.

 Ultimate app which is easy to use.
 No learning curve.
 Very intuitive.
 We’ve tried many other screenshot tools and found it to be extra user-friendly.